ronny/mfe/README.md

 included and configured to make it easy to just clone the template and start working on the interesting things with minimal setup and configuration.

 At the same time, this project also provides a non-trivial example of a working app, showing how it is intended to work in real life.

 ## What’s Included?

 - ✓ ES6/ES7 with [Babel]
 - ✓ [eslint]
-- ✓ [Webpack] with hot module replacement, and source maps in development
+- ✓ [Webpack] with hot module replacement, react-hot-loader, and source maps in development
 - ✓ [React] with JSX support
 - ✓ [react-router]
 - ✓ Server side rendering (~~isomorphic~~ [universal]) with [Express]